Early Life:

 Velayudhan emerged as a fierce critic of Congress politics, writing strongly against them in the All India Scheduled Castes Federation's (AISCF) weekly journal, Jai Bheem.
 At the same time, she was also critical of the AISCF and B.R.
 Ambedkar's politics, specifically their demand for separate electorates for the Scheduled Castes.

-Fierce attacks, often parsed in sexist terms, from both Congress and AISCF followed.
-Fervent petitions were addressed to the Congress high command by Madras Congressmen opposing her nomination to the Constituent Assembly.
+Fierce often sexist attacks, from both Congress and AISCF followed.
+Fervent petitions were addressed to the Congress high command by opposing her nomination to the Constituent Assembly.
 In spite of these she was elected to the body in 1946.

 In 1945, she had also been nominated to the Cochin Legislative Council.